Updated: 2023-August-10

 In structure group in Lumerical, we can define “Properties” and “Script”.
 The properties are like the parameters of an object.
 We can write the script so it will read the property values and update the basic structures in the group.
 The script is quite flexible where it can even add/delete structures inside.
 This makes the structure group itself like a new object that you set up its shape, material via the Properties.

-Structures in topcell
+A.2 Structures in topcell

 In the topcell group, in addition to the grating structures, we must define two Rectangle objects to represent the materials at positive and negative sides.
 They should be centered at (x=0,y=0) and their x and y sizes should be larger than period_x and period_y.
 They should be at the top (+z) and bottom (-z) outside of the “simulation region” as shown in the following picture.